burtr/reu-cfs/reu-cfs-2022/README.md

 - Laura Vitale
 - Prof. Vanessa Aguiar-Pulido

+and I am very grateful for their dedication to the REU program.

 ### SSH Public Key

 Your Cane ID is your name you received at the Cane ID website.
 To manage or reset your password, visit https://caneidhelp.miami.edu/caneid/.